insite-gmbh/iDoc/articles/iAuth.md

 ## App Users

-To setup each application which uses iAut, you have to assigne an name with an key.
+To setup each application which uses iAuth, you have to assigne a name with an key.
 (if an application will get the auth-state , it uses the Id for the request)

 |    Name     |    Id       | LogoutTimeInMin |